-The main idea was to provide the accessible UEQ as a standalone solution in the form of videos in a purpose-built web page, allowing for very simple interaction.
-All statements were first signed by an SSL interpreter in front of a green screen and recorded with professional video equipment, allowing for further video editing, background adjustments and other adaptations.
-The videos were then edited in post-production, the green background was removed and the videos, containing corresponding statement pair signs, were placed in their respective positions as presented in Figure 1.
-Two versions of such statement pair videos were exported, the first, where both statements were signed simultaneously, and the second, where statements in the pair were signed sequentially.
+The main goal of the present study was to provide an accessible UEQ translated to Slovenian Sign Language (UEQ SSL) as a standalone solution in the form of videos in a purpose-built web page, allowing for very simple interactions.
+All recorded statements were edited in post-production, the green background was removed and the videos containing corresponding statement pair signs were placed in their respective positions as presented in Figure 3.
+Two versions of such statement pair videos were exported, in the first one both videos of the recorded statements were playing simultaneously, and in the second one they were playing sequentially.

 Apparatus

-The whole testing procedure was originally designed as a Hybrid Broadcast Broadband Television (HbbTV) application with the backend system working over DVB-T network.
-However, due to the lack of availability of HbbTV 2.0 compliant TV sets [17], a web-based application running in Chrome with the RedOrbit HbbTV emulator extension [18] was implemented, allowing for a simple and intuitive user interaction using a regular TV remote control.
-Considering all comments and suggestions from the preliminary evaluations, user comments from the interviews, and recommendation for sign language interpreter positioning and sizing [19,20] the whole research framework (experiments and evaluations) was designed as an application with predefined structure and workflow and with the assumption that most of the potential users would be deaf or hard of hearing.
-All available navigation options were always shown on top of the application in the form of a standardized HbbTV legend, making use of the standard TV remote buttons.
+The whole testing procedure was originally designed as a Hybrid Broadcast Broadband Television (HbbTV) application with the backend system working over digital video broadcasting – terrestrial (DVB-T) network.
+However, due to the lack of availability of HbbTV 2.0 compliant TV sets [30], a web-based application running in Chrome web browser with the RedOrbit HbbTV emulator extension [31] was implemented, allowing for a simple and intuitive user interaction using a regular TV remote control.
+As the usage of new technologies could be questionable, the television was used as it is one of the most used technologies across deaf and hard of hearing.
+The goal was to simplify the user interface and user interaction as much as possible, from this perspective the TV remote control is one of the most recognised and commonly accepted interfaces.
+Considering all comments and suggestions from the preliminary evaluations, user comments from the interviews, and recommendations for sign language interpreter positioning and sizing [32,33] the whole research framework (experiments and evaluations) was designed as an application with a predefined structure and workflow and with the assumption that most of the potential users would be deaf or hard of hearing.
+All available navigation options were always shown on top of the application in the form of a standardized HbbTV legend, explaining how the standardized buttons on all smart TV remote controls can be used.

 The UEQ evaluation part of the experiment was designed as a simple animated questionnaire with intuitive navigation and the same design approach for all evaluations.
-The pre-recorded videos of SSL interpreters signing the statement pairs would be shown in full screen for each respective UEQ question, with a simple 7-point scale positioned in the middle of the screen, and a progress bar placed at the bottom to indicate the user’s progress in the evaluation.
-To select a value on the 7-point scale for each statement pair, the users had used the arrow buttons on the TV remote and click OK to confirm their choice.
+The pre-recorded videos of SSL interpreters signing the statement pairs were shown in full screen for each respective UEQ question, with a simple 7-point scale positioned in the middle of the screen and a progress bar placed at the bottom to indicate the user’s progress in the evaluation.
+To select a value on the 7-point scale for each statement pair the participants used the arrow buttons on the TV remote and clicked OK to confirm their choice.
 The option to return to any previous question at any point of time was also added, allowing for easy mistake correction during the testing.
 Users were also able to easily switch between simultaneous and sequential signing, with the sequential signing being the default option.
-This decision was based on the results and comments from the preliminary testing.
+This decision was based on the results and comments from the preliminary testing where it was pointed out that while some users might be ok with simultaneous signing it is usually too demanding for most people in terms of concentration.
 During the preliminary study the UEQ comprised of both signed and written expressions.
-However, due to the fact that one of the main goals was to assess the understandability and appropriateness of the signed UEQ variant, the separate UEQ in sign language and standard UEQ evaluation versions were created.
-During testing the UEQ with statements in sign language has been used first, followed by the standard UEQ with textual statements.
+However, due to the fact that one of the main goals was to assess the understandability and appropriateness of the UEQ SSL variant, separate UEQ SSL and standard written UEQ in Slovenian (UEQ TXT) evaluation versions were created.